 As indicated by the two lead features’ billing on the book’s cover (whose left and right halves were drawn by Jack Kirby and John Romita, respectively), the issue opens with Jack Kirby’s “Inhumans”:

 Marvel had been promising — or at least teasing — an “Inhumans” series for several years prior to the release of AA #1.
 It’s more than a little ironic, then, in retrospect, that these characters finally got their shot at the big time only when Kirby, their co-creator, was on the verge of leaving Marvel to go work for DC Comics — and also that their first few outings as headliners would be scripted as well as drawn and plotted by Kirby, rather than by his almost constant writing collaborator over the past decade, Inhumans co-creator (and, of course, Marvel editor-in-chief) Stan Lee.
-This wasn’t the first time Marvel’s readers had seen a “writer” credit listed for Kirby — he’d scripted a humorous backup story for Fantastic Four Annual #5 back in 1967, and more recently had written and drawn two short stories for Marvel’s “mystery” (i.e., horror) anthology title Chamber of Darkness.
+This wasn’t the first time Marvel’s readers had seen a “writer” credit listed for Kirby — he’d scripted a Nick Fury tale for Strange Tales #148 back in 1966, as well as a humorous backup story for Fantastic Four Annual #5 in 1967, and more recently had written and drawn two short stories for Marvel’s “mystery” (i.e., horror) anthology title Chamber of Darkness.
 But I hadn’t bought or read any of those comics — and so, the credit for Kirby as “Writer and Artist” was new to me.

 Of course, Stan Lee’s name still came first, as editor (as it did for every other Marvel comic), and was printed as large as Kirby’s, so you might not even notice the difference between these credits and those in the latest issue of Fantastic Four — unless, of course, you’d read the previous month’s Marvel Bullpen Bulletins column, in which the anonymous writer (who may or may not have been Lee himself, but who was certainly working under his direction) made a point of making sure readers knew what was up.
 (Though I should note for the record that since I didn’t buy any comic books in April, I hadn’t seen this item, myself.)